Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 False

-Any kind abdominal separation is NOT necessarily a Diastasis Recti.
+Any kind of abdominal separation is NOT necessarily a Diastasis Recti.

 The rectus abdominis (6-pack muscles) is not, has never been and will never be, one solid muscle.
 Medically speaking, a separation of two finger widths or more is considered a Diastasis Recti - but not everyone with a 2 finger gap should be put in the DR category!